National Lutheran Principal Conference

 The National Lutheran Principal Conference is a biennial national event hosted by Lutheran Principals Australia (LPA).

-The 2026 National Lutheran Principal Conference will be held at the InterContinental Melbourne The Rialto from 16th - 20th May 2026.
+The 2026 National Lutheran Principal Conference will be held at the InterContinental Melbourne The Rialto from 17th - 20th May 2026.
 The conference theme ‘Anchored in Faith, Leading with Heart’ continues to guide the enrichment of the program.
-The Early Career Principal Program will commence from Saturday 15th May, which offers deep insights from experienced principals and networking opportunities for any principals in their first five-years of principalship.
-As the program continues to take shape, we are pleased to announce the following keynote speakers:
+The Early Career Principal Program will commence from Saturday 16th May, which offers deep insights from experienced principals and networking opportunities for any principals in their first five-years of principalship.

 Professor Richard Hall